Stochastic Batch Acquisition: A Simple Baseline for Deep Active Learning

-Another way to investigate the effect of top-\batchvar selection is to freeze the acquisition scores during training and then continue `active learning' as though those were the correct scores.
-We perform this toy experiment, showing that freezing scores early on harms performance greatly while doing it later has only a small effect (\Cref{fig:BALD_predetermined_acquisitions}).
-For frozen scores from a training set size of 20 (73\% accuracy, $t=0$), accuracy matches single-acquisition BALD until a training set size of roughly 40 (dashed orange lines) before diverging to a lower level.
-But freezing scores for a more accurate model, at a training set size of 120 labels (93\% accuracy, $t=100$), just selecting the next fifty points according to those frozen scores performs indistinguishably from step-by-step acquisition (dashed green lines).
-This shows that top-\batchvar acquisition hurts less later during training but can negatively affect performance massively at the start of training.
+\textbf{Increasing Top-\batchvar Analysis.} Another way to investigate the effect of top-\batchvar selection is to freeze the acquisition scores during training and then continue single-point `active learning' as if those were the correct scores.
+Comparing this to the performance of regular active learning with updated single-point scores allows us to examine how well earlier scores perform as proxies for later scores.
+We perform this toy experiment on MNIST, showing that freezing scores early on greatly harms performance while doing it later has only a small effect (\Cref{fig:BALD_predetermined_acquisitions}).
+For frozen scores at a training set size of 20 (73\% accuracy, $t=0$), the accuracy matches single-acquisition BALD up to a training set size of roughly 40 (dashed orange lines) before diverging to a lower level.
+But when freezing the scores of a more accurate model, at a training set size of 120 labels (93\% accuracy, $t=100$), selecting the next fifty points according to those frozen scores performs indistinguishably from step-by-step acquisition (dashed green lines).
+This result shows that top-\batchvar acquisition hurts less later in training but can negatively affect performance at the beginning of training.

-This raises the question of whether we ought to dynamically change the acquisition batch size during training: with smaller acquisition batches at the beginning and larger ones towards the end.
-We leave exploring this for future work.
+These observations lead us to ask whether we could dynamically change the acquisition size: with smaller acquisition batches at the beginning and larger ones towards the end of active learning.
+We leave the exploration of this for future work.